lulujordanna/data-structures/final/README.md

 ![Image of filtered AA Map](https://github.com/lulujordanna/data-structures/blob/master/final/images/aa2.jpg)
 ![Image of AA Map with popup](https://github.com/lulujordanna/data-structures/blob/master/final/images/aa3.jpg)

 Connecting the endpoints to this interface I am using handlebars as a templating system.
 The handlebars variable aaData from res.end is being assigned a new variable name (originalData) in the script tag as a way to render and work with the queried data.
-I am using Leaflet.js to load the map and created a function which moves the map to specified location on a button click.
-Inside that function the data is being filtered based on the zone name.
+I am using Leaflet.js to load the map and have assigned it a setView of Manhattan based on the latitude and longitude.
+The function makeMarkers uses template literals inside two for() loops to extract the data about the location and meetings schedule.
+This data is then bound to the marker popup.
+Instead of using the addTo(mymap) inside the markers function, I am adding it to the markers variable, which is a leaflet layer group.
+This is in order to reset the map markers once a button is clicked.
+When the panToZone function is called (on button click), the map moves to the specified coordinates (coords variable) and the data is filtered by zone name.

 ```javascript
         var originaldata = {{{aaData}}};